nonrice/redditttsbot/README.md

 # Eric's Reddit TTS Bot
 Reddit text-to-speech videos are a popular form of low-effort yet mildly engaging content which is common throughout many short-form video platforms.
 The goal of this project is to fully automate the production of such videos.
 ### Basic Usage
-Install FFMPEG, ImageMagick, and the necessary Python dependencies (`requirements.txt`).
+Install FFMPEG, ImageMagick, Firefox, and the necessary Python dependencies (`requirements.txt`).
 Using a virtual environment is recommended.

 Run `main.py` to produce a video.
 There are many flags you may add for increased customization, but the below command includes the bare minimum:
 ```